hydroflame/incremental_cheats/README.md

 That will add a checkbox on the ui with the label 'auto make paperclip'.
 When it is checked the task will be executed.

 Now we want to setup a skill tree in [calculator evolution](https://spotky1004.com/Calculator-Evolution/).
-We know we need to buy 5 skills for this one.
+We know we need to buy several skills for this one.

 This isn't a task we want executed every 50ms.
 Only when we click it.
 So we can use `addButton`